dimitri-nicolo/calico/v2.3/usage/intrusion-detection/enabling.md

 1. Click "Machine Learning" in the left-hand menu.

 From this view, you can see the overview of all the intrusion detection jobs installed.
-See [Job Descriptions](job-descriptions) for a full explanation of what each job does.
+See [Job Descriptions][jobs] for a full explanation of what each job does.

 To enable an intrusion detection job